Rays vs. Guardians Player Props Betting Odds

 Arozarena Stats

-- Arozarena takes a four-game streak with at least one hit into this one.
-During his last five outings he is hitting .294 with a double, a home run, four walks and four RBI.
+- Arozarena takes a five-game streak with at least one hit into this one.
+During his last five outings he is batting .375 with two doubles, a home run, five walks and five RBI.

 Arozarena Recent Games